 (*made up figure, but probably true)

-Extract the essential features of your product, why they should matter to your potential customers and understand how to put this information succinctly.
+Extract the essential features of your product, why they should matter to your potential customers and condense this into 280 characters.

 You want your ad to be scannable and understandable to someone browsing in a rush, but to still contain key info.
 Probably the best way to structure your PPC ad copy is to ask yourself what the customer is looking for and answer that in short, simple points.

 Powerful suction.
 Easy cleaning.
 Remove dust mites and allergens.
 Awarded best vacuum cleaner 2020.

 Give people the simple facts, add in some proof and make it easy to extract that information in seconds.

 Call to ACTION!